Pottery Glazing Ideas + Techniques

 Continue Reading 7 Way To Glaze A Pot: Top Pottery Glazing Techniques

-Best Respirator For Pottery: Ensuring Silica Dust Protection In The Studio
+Best Respirators For Pottery: Ensuring Silica Dust Protection In The Studio

 Practicing proper safety in the pottery studio is a non-negotiable.
 To select the best respirator for pottery, you’ll need to do your research to ensure that your mask meets NIOSH standards for silica dust.
 This is essential for lung safety in the studio, especially when mixing glazes and using silica, which can cause ‘Potter’s lung’.…

-Continue Reading Best Respirator For Pottery: Ensuring Silica Dust Protection In The Studio
+Continue Reading Best Respirators For Pottery: Ensuring Silica Dust Protection In The Studio